marksmall/notes/README.md

 The skeleton for this application was built using `ng new notes --style=scss`

+## Setup/Run

+Once cloned, run `yarn install`, this will install all dependencies, then to start the application, run `yarn start`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.